BloomTech-Labs/scribble-stadium-ds/README.md

 - Submission subroute:
    - This subroute deals with original copy uploads of the User generated content, in the `text` endpoint the transcription service and score squad method are used to flag and score submissions

-   urls' in these endpoints are verified via a SHA512 checksum that accompanies the file. these hashes are used to add an extra layer of protection to make sure that the file that is passed to the web backend and upladed to the S3 bucket is indeed the file that we are grading.
+   - urls' in these endpoints are verified via a SHA512 checksum that accompanies the file. these hashes are used to add an extra layer of protection to make sure that the file that is passed to the web backend and upladed to the S3 bucket is indeed the file that we are grading.

+   - A particular note about the `/cluster` endpoint.
+Because of the limitations with pydantic data modeling package I could not structure a proper request body model.
+   Our request body was structured so that the keys of the dictionary were ID's to the cohort then the nested dictionary contained keys what represented ID's for the submissionID's
+   Given that the cluster endpoint was a late implementation into the project I was bound by these limitations and building a model around the existing request body. in future iterations **I would HIGHLY RECOMMEND changing the request body of this endpoint** so that a proper Pydantic model can be used to build out the SwaggerUI example request body.

 ### **GitHub Actions**